Americans love their eggs.

 The Pros and Cons of Eggs

-While eggs are considered a protein-rich, healthy food that boast plenty of good-for-you nutrients, there are some potential disadvantages of the breakfast staple that are important to be mindful of.
+While eggs are considered a protein-rich, healthy food that boasts plenty of good-for-you nutrients, there are some potential disadvantages of the breakfast staple that are important to be mindful of.

 While eggs have been maligned in the past for their saturated fat and cholesterol content, research suggests that not everyone needs to steer clear of the protein-packed food.

-One whole, large egg contains 186 mg of cholesterol.
+One whole, large egg contains 186 milligrams of cholesterol.

-The 2020 - 2025 Dietary Guidelines for Americans recommends limiting dietary cholesterol consumption, without skimping on important nutrients.
+The 2020-2025 Dietary Guidelines for Americans recommends limiting dietary cholesterol without skimping on important nutrients.

 The American Heart Association previously recommended limiting cholesterol to 300 milligrams per day, but the guidelines changed as research shows that dietary cholesterol is not associated with an increased risk of heart disease, per June 2015 research in the American Journal of Clinical Nutrition.

-Eggs are a significant source of dietary cholesterol, but several studies have shown that eating them is not associated with an elevated risk of heart disease, as July 2013 research in the American Journal of Clinical Nutrition demonstrates.
+Eggs are a significant source of dietary cholesterol, but several studies have shown that eating them is not associated with an elevated risk of heart disease, per July 2013 research in the American Journal of Clinical Nutrition.

 In fact, research suggests that eating eggs could actually help lower the risk for heart disease in some people.

-These findings do not extend to people with diabetes, however; some research has found that people with diabetes who eat eggs have an increased risk fo heart disease, per the July 2013 review in the American Journal of Clinical Nutrition.
+These findings do not extend to people with diabetes, but some research has found that people with diabetes who eat eggs have an increased risk of heart disease, per the July 2013 review in the American Journal of Clinical Nutrition.

-For this reason, people with diabetes, heart disease or high cholesterol are recommended to limit their egg consumption, per the Harvard T.H.
+For this reason, people with diabetes, heart disease or high cholesterol are recommended to limit their egg intake, per the Harvard T.H.
 Chan School of Public Health.